I Wanna Dance with Somebody (Who Loves Me): Critical reception

 Although it has since been regarded as one of the greatest songs of all time, "I Wanna Dance with Somebody (Who Loves Me)" received mixed reviews from critics upon its release in 1987.

 Vince Aletti of Rolling Stone magazine, in a review of the album Whitney, criticized the song, commenting that "not taking any chances, the songwriters [Merill Griffith and Shannon Rubicam] have simply come up with a clever anagram of their original hit [How Will I Know], and [Narada Michael] Walden has glossed it over in an identically perky style.
 The strategy is not so different from that behind Hollywood's blockbuster sequels: this is 'How Will I Know II'."

 Los Angeles Timess pop music critic, Robert Hilburn described the song as "a deliciously raucous tune with a bit of the synthesizer underpinning and giddy zest of Cyndi Lauper's 'Girls Just Want to Have Fun'."

 In his review of Whitney, Jon Pareles of The New York Times gave a negative comment, writing that listening to "I Wanna Dance with Somebody (Who Loves Me)" and "You're Still My Man," another track on the album was like "watching television while someone fiddles with color controls."

-On its May 9, 1987 issue, Cashbox called the single "a spine-tingling danceable celebration that shines and glistens.
+On its May 9, 1987, issue, Cashbox called the single "a spine-tingling danceable celebration that shines and glistens.
 [Houston's] remarkably sexy, supple voice floats atop this Walden production".

-In 2006, Slant Magazine ranked the song at #88 in their 100 Greatest Dance Songs, commenting that "with its parenthetical title, gummy bassline, schmaltzy horns, tinkling keyboards, and half-step key changes, [the song] is definitive '80s dance-pop."
-By 2020, the publication's staff had reranked it to #58.
+In 2006, Slant Magazine ranked the song at number 88 in their 100 Greatest Dance Songs, commenting that "with its parenthetical title, gummy bassline, schmaltzy horns, tinkling keyboards, and half-step key changes, [the song] is definitive '80s dance-pop."
+By 2020, the publication's staff had reranked it to number 58.

 Commercial performance

+"I Wanna Dance with Somebody (Who Loves Me)" replaced Lisa Lisa and Cult Jam's "Head to Toe" at the top of both the Billboard and Cashbox pop singles charts in the United States.